rubyreferences/rubyref/language/methods-call.md

 If the method definition has a `*argument` extra positional arguments will be assigned to `argument` in the method as an Array.

-If the method definition doesn't include keyword arguments the keyword or hash-type arguments are assigned as a single hash to the last
+If the method definition doesn't include keyword arguments, the keyword or hash-type arguments are assigned as a single hash to the last
 argument: